 We’re closing in on seven months using cloth, and we’ve definitely put our diapers through the ringer, but obviously, a half a year of cloth diapering on kid doesn’t make me an expert.
 So I figured instead of giving you a how-to guide, I’d just tell you about our experience with cloth diapers—what has worked for us, what hasn’t, and what’d we’d do differently if we had to do it all over again.
 I’m gonna go ahead and apologize that this is the longest post known to man.
 I really tried to keep it as brief as possible—there is just a lot to talk about!
 I’m also going to promise you that there are absolutely no pictures of baby poo in this post.
 Not a one.

-We did a lot of research about diapers.
+We did a lot of research about cloth diapers.
 A lot.
 There are about a million different ways you can go about cloth diapering, and a lot of it depends on what you want in a diapering system.
 We decided that convenience and ease were most important to us, so we went with an all-in-one diaper—the BumGenius Freetime All-in-One diapers.

 What we loved about these diapers is that they are the closest to ease of a disposable diaper, but cloth.
 There is no folding things or stuffing liners or safety pins or any of that confusing stuff that scare people off of cloth diapering.
 They work exactly like a disposable diaper.
 Put bum on diaper.
 Close.
 Done.

-We adore these diapers.
+We adore these cloth diapers.
 They’ve made it a breeze to get the hang of cloth diapering.
 They are a great option for parents who have other child care providers who maybe aren’t as keen on cloth (like grandparents who remember the “old” way of cloth diapering, or daycare providers who think cloth is too difficult).
 They really are just like using disposables.

 And we love that they work from eight pounds all the way up until she’s out of diapers, and they come in super fun colors!
 Which makes me happy.

 There are a few cons to these diapers.
-First, and foremost, they be expensive.
+First and foremost, they can be expensive.
 One criticism with cloth diapering is that it can be expensive to start-up—and that can be true (although, they more than pay for themselves over the life of the diapers), but there are cloth diapering systems that really aren’t that pricey at all—that isn’t the case with these diapers.
 Brand new, these guys run about $25 a pop.
 And considering you’re changing diapers 12 (or more!) times in the early days—that is a serious chunk of cash to plop down.

 We ended up getting 24 diapers before Juniper arrived, which isn’t at all what most cloth diapering experts recommend.
-Most recommend you try out a bunch of different types before settling on what you like for everyday use—we’re rebels and just chanced it and went with the Freetimes from the get go.
+Most recommend you try out a bunch of different types before settling on what you like for everyday use—we’re rebels and just chanced it and went with the Freetimes from the get-go.

 I didn’t end up paying full price for a single diaper.
-A large chunk of them I bought second-hand from a friend who decided cloth-diapering wasn’t for her family (they were just barely used).
+A large chunk of them I bought secondhand from a friend who decided cloth-diapering wasn’t for her family (they were just barely used).
 A few we got off our registry.
-And the remainder, I ended up getting from a small cloth diapering shop in Houston, Texas (random, right?).
-I refused to pay full price for her diapers, so, quite literally, every single day of the second half of my pregnancy, I searched on Google Shopping for Freetimes until I landed on one heck of a deal from Nutured Family—they were offering certain colors of Freetimes for $17 each, plus free shipping and a $15 off coupon code if you signed up for their mailing list.
+And the remainder I ended up getting from a small cloth diapering shop in Houston, Texas (random, right?).
+I refused to pay full price for her diapers, so, quite literally, every single day of the second half of my pregnancy, I searched on Google Shopping for Freetimes until I landed on one heck of a deal from Nurtured Family—they were offering certain colors of Freetimes for $17 each, plus free shipping and a $15 off coupon code if you signed up for their mailing list.
 Score!

-Two dozen diapers has been plenty for us.
+Two dozen cloth diapers has been plenty for us.
 During the newborn days, we were doing laundry every other day, and now that we have stretched out diaper changes a bit, we do them every third day.
 You could get by with fewer diapers if you were willing to do laundry a little more frequently.